 One thing the law does not include is a program to help people pay for long-term services and supports (LTSS) provided in the home.
 (See Long-Term Services and Supports section.)
 As part of the year-end bill to address the “fiscal cliff,” at the end of 2012, Congress repealed the Community Living Assistance Services and Supports (CLASS) Act, which was part of the ACA (source).

-In addition, any replacement for the ACA could take time – possibly years – to implement.
+Passing a new law would only be an initial hurdle.
+An overhaul of the ACA could take time – possibly years – to implement.
 In the meantime, millions of Americans are getting insurance coverage through the ACA marketplaces and Medicaid expansion, and an immediate repeal of those parts of the 2010 law could leave millions without coverage.
 Even small changes in the near term could cause additional insurers to stop selling policies on the individual market, leaving consumers with few if any options to purchase coverage (source).

 To address insurer participation in the marketplaces, the Centers for Medicare & Medicaid Services issued in February 2017 a proposed rule that would shift some regulatory oversight to the states and that would both shorten the open enrollment period and tighten the rules for special enrollment (source).
 The proposed rule was designed to make it more appealing for insurers to remain in the ACA marketplaces in 2018 (source).